CapTen101/VLC-docs/gettingstarted/about/community/contribution.rst

 **Donate to VideoLAN using Bitcion**

-Use this address *3EowKLZ7Gf86BrHad7XXNpFk8jfXBeNPuF* or the QR-Code below
+Use this address: *3EowKLZ7Gf86BrHad7XXNpFk8jfXBeNPuF* or the QR-Code below

 .. figure::  /static/images/qrcode.png